contensis/contensis.github.io/docs-src/projects/create.md

 2. A project requires a unique name and API name and a default language to be set.
 We'll automatically generate a sanitised API name from the project name you have entered.

- > Its not possible to change the API name once you've created the project
+ > Its not possible to change the API name once you've created the project.

 3. **Assets**
 We automatically assign some default asset types that are common across sites.
 Add or remove additional asset types that you need for your project.